 A rotor can be mounted using one of the following two methods-axial clamping or bonding.

 The choice of the mounting method will depend on the application system design.
-Some of the possible considerations include heat transfer, stiffness, integration methods, and maintenance.
+Some of the possible considerations include heat transfer, stiffness, mounting and dismantling methods, and maintenance.

 Axial clamping